The Court is committed to working with criminal justice, social service, alcohol and drug, and mental health

 Collaborative Justice Courts

-Marin has implemented Adult Drug Court, Juvenile Drug Court, and STAR (Mental Health) Court.
+Marin has implemented Adult Drug Court and STAR (Mental Health) Court.
 For more information

 on these programs, please click on the links below.